Breaking-up with a Company

 It is no surprise an internship experience can be stressful.
-However, I noticed a large amount of my co-workers were still expressing signs of anxiety and depression.
+However, I noticed a large number of my coworkers were still expressing signs of anxiety and depression.
 I don’t blame them; there are multiple studies that state that these work environments cause a more-than-doubled risk of a major depressive episode .
-I always felt pressured to work over-time, lead and participate in corporate events, and anything that would increase my chances of getting promoted.
+I always felt pressured to work overtime, lead and participate in corporate events, and do anything that would increase my chances of getting promoted.
 Not realizing what it was doing to my health.

 I became more depressed and anxious at work and outside of work.
-I did not realize that my work environment could be a major contributor to my health and wellbeing.
-Times have shifted since technology entered the society.
-Phone calls, voicemails, texts, and emails can now be sent at anytime.
+I did not realize that my work environment could be a major contributor to my health and well-being.
+Times have shifted since technology entered society.
+Phone calls, voicemails, texts, and emails can now be sent at any time.
 Making it difficult for employees to disconnect from work.
 This can lead to high anxiety, stress, and panic attacks.
-Disconnecting myself from my work is very beneficially for my mental health.
-In France, they even have a legislation to promote it .
+Disconnecting myself from my work is very beneficial for my mental health.
+In France, they even have legislation to promote it .
 A new study, in the journal PLoS ONE, shows that people who work 11 or more hours a day have a more-than-doubled risk of a major depressive episode .

 Evaluate before investing your time:

 Does the process/product hurt life or support it?

 Is it a bandaid for a bullet wound?